Experian Dispute - Credit Report Errors

 Errors & Fraudulent Activity On Your Experian Statement

 But, there is another scenario you should be aware of.
-If a criminal is able to open a fraudulent credit account with your personal information, there is a 100% chance the criminal will become delinquent on the loan.
+If a criminal is able to open a fraudulent credit account with your personal information, there is a 100% chance the criminal will become delinquent on the loan being reported to Experian.

-This hurts your credit score.
+This hurts your credit score with Experian.
 From the credit bureau's perspective, you bear the responsibility for the fraudulent activity until you prove otherwise.

 This "guilty until proven innocent" approach to credit reporting places the burden of monitoring on you, the consumer.

 While this state of affairs is not fair, it's up to you to do your research.
-Let's learn about how you can identify errors on your Experian credit report and how you can fix the problems you find.
+Let's learn about how you can identify errors on your Experian credit report and how you can fix the problems you find by disputing directly to the CRAs such as Experian.

 Headline 2: How To Pull Your Credit Reports From Experian (And The Rest Of The Credit Reporting Agencies)